dotnet/runtime/docs/design/features/lsra-detail.md

 as in a register.
 The work-in-progress to support "write-thru" EH variables (variables live across exception boundaries) adds capability to liveness analysis and code generation (in addition to the register allocator) to handle variables that are live in both registers and on the stack.
-This support could be further leveraged to avoid re-storing single-def variables if they are spilled at their definition.
+This support could be further leveraged to avoid spilling single-def variables to memory if they have already been spilled at their definition.

 Extending such support to more generally track whether there is already a valid stack copy involves more work.
-Fully generaly support would require such information at block boundaries, but it might be worth investigating whether it would be worthwhile and cheaper to simply track this information within a block.
+Fully general support would require such information at block boundaries, but it might be worth investigating whether it would be worthwhile and cheaper to simply track this information within a block.

 ### Support Reg-Optional Defs